In the End (album)

-In the End is the eighth and final studio album by Irish alternative rock band The Cranberries, released on 26 April 2019 by BMG.
-It is the band's first and only release since the death of singer Dolores O'Riordan, whose vocals are featured posthumously.
+In the End is the eighth and final studio album by Irish alternative rock band the Cranberries, released on 26 April 2019 by BMG.
+It is the band's only release since the death of singer Dolores O'Riordan, whose vocals are featured posthumously.
 The surviving instrumentalists pieced together her demos with in-studio recordings over the course of the subsequent year and worked with long-time producer Stephen Street to finalise the album.
 Critical reception was positive.
-This is the last studio album before the band’s official disbandment was confirmed and announced in 2019.

 Recording and release

 Guitarist Noel Hogan and vocalist Dolores O'Riordan began composing songs for the album while on tour in May 2017; the first track that Hogan wrote was "A Place I Know" while touring in Poland.
 The band ended up canceling several North American tour dates when O'Riordan suffered a herniated disc.
 That June, Hogan spent time in France writing and sending his demos to O'Riordan in New York City to add lyrics.
 Together they wrote and demoed 11 songs that winter, with the final emails from O'Riordan arriving to Hogan hours before she died.
 The surviving bandmates set aside her vocals for several months following her death and after getting the full support from O'Riordan's family, they brought in Stephen Street—who produced several of their albums—to complete the recording sessions in April and May.
 The band avoided using pitch correction on O'Riordan's vocals, with Hogan stating: "She would absolutely kill us".
 Due to some tracks being incomplete, the band brought in backing vocalist Johanna Cranitch, who had toured with the band from 2012 to 2017, to fill in the gaps.
 By October 2018, the recordings were complete.
 A month earlier, Noel Hogan confirmed that the Cranberries moniker would be retired after the album's release.

 The album’s cover image was taken by the band’s original photographer Andy Earl and sleeve designer Cally Calloman.
 On the first anniversary of O'Riordan's death, "All Over Now" was released as a streaming advance single.
 The song debuted at 25 on the Adult Alternative Songs.
 On 1 March, they released "The Pressure" for digital streaming, followed by a music video for "All Over Now" on 7 March.
 "Wake Me When It's Over" debuted on 19 March.
 Lastly, the title track was made available on 16 April.

 For most of the tracks, the first time they were performed in studio was the only time: the surviving band members did not intend to perform them live and therefore no accompanying tour or promotional performances were held.